daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 Even if a library stops being "maintained", most decent flux incarnations are really small (~100 LoC) - it's unlikely that there's some fatal flaw you'll be stuck with.
 In summary: redux is neat, but don't beat yourself up over choosing the perfect flux lib - just grab one that you like the look of and move on with building your application.

+---

+Now that we have covered some basics behind ES6, React and Flux, it is time to move on to building the application.

 ## Step 7.
 React Routes (Client-Side)